 Arenal Volcano Hike & Hot Springs

-Arenal Volcano’s geothermal activity means that you get to soak in five therapeutic, natural hot springs comprised of 50 pools of varying temperature.
+Arenal Volcano’s geothermal activity means that you get to soak in five therapeutic, natural hot springs comprised of 50 pools of varying temperatures.

-Add this combo tour to your Rejuvenate Your Soul Vacation Package itinerary!
+Add this combo tour to your Hot Springs Hideaway Vacation Package itinerary!

 Poas Volcano Hike & Doka Coffee Plantation